Davos 2020: Trump rejects 'prophets of doom' at climate-focused WEF | DW | 21.01.2020

 Despite climate topping the agenda at this year's World Economic Forum, prominent climate change skeptic Donald Trump is one of the first speakers.
 He and activist Greta Thunberg laid out competing visions.

-US President Donald Trump addressed political and business leaders at the start of the World Economic Forum in Davos on Tuesday.
+US President Donald Trump dismissed the concerns of environmental activists as "pessimism" in a speech to political and business leaders at the start of the World Economic Forum (WEF) in Davos on Tuesday.

 Climate change and global warming are topping the agenda at this year's annual meeting in the Swiss ski resort of Davos, with activists at odds with businesses and governments about how to tackle the issue.